Most self-employed people must pay National Insurance contributions. But what are the self-employed National Insurance rates, and how do you pay?

 Some other self-employed people don’t pay National Insurance contributions through Self Assessment.
 However, they may choose to make voluntary contributions, as explained below.
 These workers include:

-For the time being, self-employed people must pay both Class 2 and Class 4 National Insurance contributions unless they are exempt.
+This means that self-employed people must pay both Class 2 and Class 4 National Insurance contributions unless they are exempt.

 Class 2 and Class 4 NICs are charged at different rates.